 The University of Pittsburgh established the center in 2002 to help lead America further along the path to social justice by conducting race-related research, mentoring emerging scholars, and disseminating race-related research findings and scholarship.
 CRSP is multidisciplinary in its approach and multiracial in its focus and was the first race-related research center to be housed in a school of social work.

-The center focuses on race-related social problems in the following seven areas:
+The center focuses on race-related social problems in the following 8 areas:

-- Economic Disparities – examines racial disparities in economics conditions, access to opportunities, and outcomes for workers and business owners
+Examines racial disparities in economic conditions, access to opportunities, and outcomes for workers and business owners.

-- Educational Disparities – studies racial differences in levels of attainment and seeks to improve outcomes from early to postsecondary education
+Studies racial differences in levels of attainment and seeks to improve outcomes from early to postsecondary education.

-- Health – examines racial disparities in health conditions across the life span, access to and quality of care, and strategies for reducing disparities
+Examines racial disparities in health conditions across the life span, access to and quality of care, and strategies for reducing disparities.

-- Mental Health – studies the relevance of race and culture in relations to mental health services access and outcomes
+Studies the relevance of race and culture in relations to mental health services access and outcomes.